 While it is possible to keep a betta in a tank without a filter, it is not ideal.
 Even in filterless setups, adding a small, quiet filter can significantly improve water quality and reduce the frequency of water changes.

-If you choose to go without a filter, be prepared for a larger tank, more frequent water changes, and live plants to assist with water quality.
+If you choose to go without a filter, be prepared for a larger tank, more frequent water changes and live plants to assist with water quality.
 Bettas thrive in clean, well-maintained tanks, and filters play an essential role in achieving that.
-For most betta owners, especially beginners, using a filter is the best option for maintaining a healthy, happy fish.
+For most betta owners, especially beginners, using a filter is the best option for maintaining a healthy, happy betta fish.